hannansatopay/sip24-github-fundamentals/introductions/mohit-agarwal.md

 ## Introduction
 Hello Meta CraftLab Mentors and fellow interns

-I am Mohit Agarwal, currently pursuing  my Masters in Computer Science at Bankatlal Badruka College for Information Technology.
+I am Mohit Agarwal, currently pursuing  my Bachelors in Computer Science at Bankatlal Badruka College for Information Technology.
 I'm eager to expand my network and collaborate with all of you.

 ## Social Media